 Below are some helpful guidelines and best practices to care for your engagement ring and/or wedding band, especially if you have a delicate or intricate design studded with many little diamonds (such as pave', micropave').
 While these are great best practices, we understand that it's not always possible to adhere to them but do keep these tips in mind to gain a better understanding of maintaining the best structural integrity to ensure you can enjoy your ring for years to come!

 - Always take your ring off before bed and place it in a safe spot.

 - Clothing fiber, bed sheets, or pillow sheets can snag on the prongs and break them.
 This is especially recommended for delicate designs such as micro pave', pave', and micro-prongs which contain many little diamonds held by tiny little prongs.

-- When putting jewelry away, choose a hidden place that you can easily remember to go back to.
-Carefully place it in a cloth lined box to prevent it from scratching.
+- When putting jewelry away, choose a hidden place that you can easily remember to go back to, and carefully place it in a cloth lined box to prevent it from scratching.

 Swimming or Showering

 - Remove ring when showering and when applying products and lotion.
 Hairspray, moisturizers, shampoos, and conditioners can not only make your jewelry look cloudy/dirty, but it can also build up between the crevices of your ring and the product particles can lodge between the prongs, thus causing the stones to shift and become insecure over time.